IllusiveCoder1101/Rock-Paper-Scissor-Spock-Lizard-Project6/srccode/README.md

 ### Useful resources

 - [CodewithMosh](https://www.codewithmosh.com) - Mosh helped me learn the basics of html,css and javascript.
-- [John Smilga](https://github.com/john-smilga.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [John Smilga](https://github.com/john-smilga.com)  John helped me to learn the basics as well as some advanced concepts of react.

 ## Author